boyter/scc/README.md

-      --no-size                      remove size calculation output -M, --not-match stringArray        ignore files and directories matching regular expression -o, --output string                output filename (default stdout) --remap-all string             inspect every file and remap by checking for a string and remapping the language [e.g. "-*- C++ -*-":"C Header"]
+      --no-size                      remove size calculation output -M, --not-match stringArray        ignore files and directories matching regular expression -o, --output string                output filename (default stdout) --overhead float               set the overhead multiplier for corporate overhead (facilities, equipment, accounting, etc.) (default 2.4)
+      --remap-all string             inspect every file and remap by checking for a string and remapping the language [e.g. "-*- C++ -*-":"C Header"]
       --remap-unknown string         inspect files of unknown type and remap by checking for a string and remapping the language [e.g. "-*- C++ -*-":"C Header"]
       --size-unit string             set size unit [si, binary, mixed, xkcd-kb, xkcd-kelly, xkcd-imaginary, xkcd-intel, xkcd-drive, xkcd-bakers] (default "si")
-  -s, --sort string                  column to sort by [files, name, lines, blanks, code, comments, complexity] (default "files")
+      --sloccount-format             print a more SLOCCount like COCOMO calculation -s, --sort string                  column to sort by [files, name, lines, blanks, code, comments, complexity] (default "files")
       --sql-project string           use supplied name as the project identifier for the current run.
 Only valid with the --format sql or sql-insert option
   -t, --trace                        enable trace output (not recommended when processing multiple files)